Mozuuu02/HealthRAG/README.md

 HealthRAG 🧠📄

-A smart Q&A app that answers your questions from PDFs using hybrid retrieval: vector embeddings + knowledge graph.
+A smart Q&A app that answers using hybrid retrieval: vector embeddings + knowledge graph.

 ⚡ Demo
 Wait for the progress bar while the PDF is processed, then ask your question!
-Input box hides while processing and after submitting.

 🛠 Features
-📄 Extract and clean text from PDFs

 🧠 Chunk large documents for better retrieval